 The setting of the house is unique.
 It has a double lot right across from the river, and a city owned and as far as we know unbuildable set of lots will preserve the view–rare in Peaceful Valley.

-The drive is crushed asphalt, on a right of way by the city which at present serves one other small house.
+The drive is crushed asphalt, on a right of way owned by the city which at present serves one other small house.

 It has a care free back yard–well fenced and very private with shade plants and vinca–a ground cover that does not need mowing.